mrz1836/paymail-inspector/docs/commands/paymail_resolve.md

       --skip-baemail           Skip trying to get an associated Baemail account --skip-bitpic            Skip trying to get an associated Bitpic --skip-pki               Skip the pki request
-      --skip-public-profile    Skip the public profile request
+      --skip-powping           Skip trying to get an associated PowPing account --skip-public-profile    Skip the public profile request
       --skip-roundesk          Skip trying to get an associated Roundesk profile
 ```